Featured

 If you’d like more resources for daily prayer then check out our DAY BY DAY pages.

-Mass today is at St Dyfrig’s and Samson at 630pm
+Mass today is at St Dyfrig and St Samson Church at 630pm

 DAY BY DAY